-<SOH> is the ASCII Start-of-Header character (0x01) DDD is the day-of-year is the colon character (0x3A)НН is the hour of the day MM is the minute of the hour SS is the second of the minute Q is the time quality indicator and may be either: ASCII space character (0x20) which indicates locked <space> ASCII question mark (0x3F) which indicates the unsynchronized condition <CR>is the ASCII carriage return character (0x0D) and is the "on-time" character.
+<SOH> is the ASCII Start-of-Header character (0x01)

+DDD is the day-of-year

+: is the colon character (0x3A)

+HH is the hour of the day

+MM is the minute of the hour

+SS is the second of the minute

+<space> ASCII space character (0x20) which indicates locked

+?
+ASCII question mark (0x3F) which indicates

+the unsynchronized condition

+<CR> is the ASCII carriage return character (0x0D) and is the "on-time" character.

-is the ASCII line feed character (0x0A)
+$\langle LF \rangle$ is the ASCII line feed character (0x0A)